 Kleen Prods.
 LLC v.
 Packaging Corp. of Am., No. 10 C 5711, 2012 WL 4498465 (N.D.
 Ill.
 Sept.
 28, 2012)

 In this multi-defendant litigation, Plaintiffs sought additional discovery, including the identification of additional custodians and the restoration and review of Defendants’ backup tapes.
-In resolving these discovery disputes, the court focused on the need for cooperation and proper consideration and application of the principal of proportionality (Fed.
+In resolving these discovery disputes, the court focused on the need for cooperation and proper consideration and application of the principle of proportionality (Fed.
 R. Civ.
 P. 26(b)(2)(C)).

 Illustrative of the court’s preference for cooperation between the parties, the opinion opened with a quotation from the Sedona Conference’s Cooperation Proclamation: